-Currently dogs were excluded from all sports pitches and play areas within Mossley Park.
-Dogs were not restricted on the green area between Campbell Road and Carnmoney Road North.
-However, this green area is now being used as a sports pitch and it was proposed to amend The Dogs Exclusion (Newtownabbey Borough Council, Children's Play Parks and Recreation Grounds) Order 2012 to reflect this change of use.
+Currently dogs are excluded from all sports pitches and play areas within Mossley Park.
+Dogs are not restricted on the green area between Campbell Road and Carnmoney Road North.
+However, this green area is now being used as a sports pitch and it is proposed to amend The Dogs Exclusion (Newtownabbey Borough Council, Children's play parks and recreation grounds) Order 2012 to reflect this change of use.
 If approved, dogs would be excluded from this area.

-To provide adequate open space where dogs can be exercised unrestricted off-lead within this park, it was proposed to amend the Dogs on Leads (Newtownabbey Borough Council) Order 2012 to remove restrictions on dogs in the remainder of the open spaces.
+To provide adequate open space where dogs can be exercised unrestricted off-lead within this park, it is proposed to amend the Dogs on Leads (Newtownabbey Borough Council) Order 2012 to remove restrictions on dogs in the remainder of the open spaces.

-The maps showing proposed changes and current dog control orders were circulated.
+The maps showing proposed changes and current dog control orders are enclosed.

-Proposed by Councillor Kelly Seconded by Councillor Ross and agreed that the revisions proposed be adopted.
+RECOMMENDATION: that the revisions proposed be adopted.

-ACTION BY: Clifford Todd, Head of Environmental Health
+Prepared by: Clifford Todd, Head of Environmental Health